zset-space/zset-space/README.md

 #### How did the framework's development begin?

 The gamma function's ability to smoothly interpolate between dimensions provided the initial inspiration for ZSET.
 This connection suggested a natural way to understand dimensional transitions, leading to the development of the phase factor φ(d) = 2π/(d(d+1)) that governs dimensional evolution in the framework.
-While morphic numbers and other special values may suggest additional mathematical connections, these represent potential avenues for future development rather than current results of the framework.
+Fractal dimensions matching morphic numbers or other special values suggests additional mathematical connections and represents potential avenues for future development rather than current results of the framework.

 #### How does stereographic projection unite these objects?